robenkleene/Dotfiles/install/man/markdown/emacs/languages/emacs-org-mode/emacs-org-mode-outline.md

+# New Sibling

-The outlining keys will create a list item when in used in the context of a list, and a headline in the context of a headline.
+The new sibling keys will create a list item when in used in the context of a list, and a headline in the context of a headline.
+If a blank line exists above the current item, then a blank line is inserted before the new sibling (this behavior can be changed by setting `org-blank-before-new-entry`, but usually this can be mediated just by not including a blank line between the document title and the first header).

 - `M-RET`: New sibling headline or list item before children, split at insertion point
 - `M-m M-RET`: Add new sibling above this headline (if at the beginning of the line `M-RET` adds above current heading